Defining specs and setting participant expectations

 This is the title of your mission that scouts will see, so make it fun!

 Give your mission an internal nickname!

 Scout Profile Required

 Turn this option "ON" if you'd like to make sure scouts complete a profile consisting of their age, gender, home city and a profile picture.
 Turn this option "OFF" to make this optional.

-Once you've written your mission's questions (which can include up to 10 total), you'll need to decide how many times you'd like scouts to create an entry by going through and answering all those questions.
+Once you've created your parts and written their questions (which can include up to 20 per part and up to 10 parts total), you'll need to decide how many times you'd like scouts to answer those questions, submitting an entry each time they do.

-This lets scouts know how long they have to complete a particular mission.
-Most missions last 2 to 7 days.
+Let scouts know how long they have to complete a part within your mission.